-There's really no good reason why so many runners should get injured.
-And yet it happens all the time, mostly because runners don't train intelligently or they follow programs that are faulty in design.
+More than half of all runners deal with at least one injury per year.
+There's really no good reason for this phenomenon.
+But it's constant, mostly because runners don't train intelligently or they follow programs that are faulty in design.

 Injuries happen because the physical stress from running is too much for your body to handle at that time.
 The human body is great at adapting to stress, but only when you apply that stress in small doses.
 When you apply the stress too quickly for your body to adapt, something breaks down.